 2.3 The graphic below exemplifies the milestone status of projects by value.
 The graphic reflects to the full £235.47m thematic portfolio.
 Viewing information in this format supports scrutiny of the full programme from end-to-end rather than simply monitoring in-year expenditure.
 The graphic highlights that only c.
-11% of the portfolio is in delivery with the weight of schemes now in FBC development:
+26% of the portfolio is in delivery with the weight of schemes now in FBC development:

-- 2.4 The weighting of activity at FBC development supports forecasting that there will be a significant number of schemes entering into delivery in the final quarter of the year, with a significant amount of expenditure set to be incurred in the new financial year.
-Concern remains around the c. £22m of schemes that remain in early stages of their development. - 2.5 Concerns around the region's ability to deliver all its TCF2 activity by March 2023 now appear to be abating as the final tranche of TCF funding (£72m) is rolled into the new five-year City Region Sustainable Funding Settlement.
-This change is expected to give the delivery bodies a longer timeframe over which to deliver on projectes.
+2.4 The weighting of activity at FBC development supports forecasting that there will be a significant number of schemes entering into delivery in the new financial year.

+- Concern remains around the c. £11m of schemes that remain in early stages of their development. - 2.5 Concerns around the region's ability to deliver all its TCF2 activity by March 2023 now appear to be abating as the final tranche of TCF funding (£72m) is rolled into the new five-year City Region Sustainable Funding Settlement.